justinwash/matchmaker/README.md

-# Godot-Matchmaker
+# Matchmaker
-A matchmaking server for p2p multiplayer in Godot Engine
+A matchmaking server for p2p multiplayer games.